DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Pros: The Ursa Mini Pro G2 is a powerful cinema camera that packs a lot into a small body.
 It can record in RAW and ProRes but also offers compressed formats if that better suits your workflow.
 The Ursa Mini Pro G2 also features built-in ND filters to assist you with exposing properly.
 This camera produces great color and has an incredibly dynamic range of 15.

 Cons: The Ursa Mini Pro G2 struggles at high ISOs.
 Going above 1600 will lead to some noise and compromise footage.

 Where to buy: We found this great deal on Adorama that includes an Angelbird 256GB memory card.

 Highest Video Resolution: 5.7k (RAW SDI/BNC)

 Pros: The Panasonic EVA1 is an extremely powerful camera with 14 stops of dynamic range and a 20.49 MP sensor.
 The V-Log and V-Gamut compatibility give this camera a wide color palette.
-This camera is also modular which lets it be mounted on gimbals if stripped down or built up into a large rig.
+This camera is also modular, letting it be mounted on gimbals if stripped down or built into a large rig.

 Cons: A large con with this camera is the monitor.
-Especially if being used outside you will want an external monitor.
-In order to record in RAW formats, you will have to use an external recorder.
+Especially if being used outside, you will want an external monitor.
+To record in RAW formats, you must use an external recorder.

 Where to buy: We found this great bundle on Adorama that includes two Panasonic 8850mAh batteries that’ll last you a long time.